Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder

 The final hidden state $\mathbf{h}_{n}$ is then passed through another dense layer to obtain the desired output $\bm{\xi}_n$

 Here, $\bm{\theta}_{\Omega_1}$ and $\bm{\theta}_{\Omega_2}$ are weights of the entire RNN model $\bm{\theta}_{\Omega}$.
+For a linear RNN, $\mathbf{F}(.)$ and $\mathbf{G}(.)$ are linear functions.
 In principle, a RNN is supposed to have infinite memory retention but in practice, they often suffer from long-term memory loss due to vanishing gradients.
-LSTM networks introduced by Hochreiter \emph{et al.} \cite{hochreiter1997long} are a type of gated RNN that are designed to deal with these problems.
-They use a set of specialized gates and memory cells to store and manipulate information over time.
+LSTM (Long short term memory) networks introduced by Hochreiter \emph{et al.} \cite{hochreiter1997long} are a type of gated RNN that are designed to deal with these problems.
+They use a set of specialised gates and memory cells to store and manipulate information over time.
 The memory cells employed are; (i) a cell state, $\mathbf{C}_n$, that carries the long-term correlations and (ii) a hidden state, $\mathbf{h}_n$, that is responsible for short-term trends.
 Firstly, the input vector $\mathbf{g}$ is mapped to the size of the hidden state using a dense layer.
 Subsequently, the gates filter information through the following set of equations,

 where sigmoid ($\sigma$) and tanh are nonlinear functions.
 The three gates that are used in an LSTM to control the data flow are: (i) forget gate ($\mathbf{f}_n$) which filters out information to be retained from the cell state, (ii) input gate ($\mathbf{i}_n$) which decides what information should be added to the cell state and, (iii) output gate ($\mathbf{o}_n$) decides the quantity of the current cell state that should be a part of the current hidden state.
-The flow information through these gates is schematically shown in figure (\ref{fig:RNN}).
 The set of equations~\eqref{eq:LSTM} are recurred over until the desired time step ($n\Delta t$) is reached which produces the hidden state $\mathbf{h}_{n}$.